 For Further Study / Introduction to Mimetic Theory

-If you would like a more straightforward introduction to Girard’s work, I offer an annotated bibliography (further links below), but there are also good introductions and readily available resources online.
+If you would desire either further introduction or deeper delving into Girard’s work, I offer an annotated bibliography (further links below), as well as good introductions and readily available resources online.

 When René Girard died in November 2015, there were a number of tributes to his life and work that offer concise, clear, and accurate introductions to Girard’s “Mimetic Theory.”
 I have cataloged a number of them on my own tribute page “In Memory of René Girard.”
 They provide an excellent beginning place.

 Other online introductions that I recommend are:

 - Girard‘s own article “Are the Gospels Mythical?“.
 (Girard’s answer to this question is a resounding “No!”); and what is very close to the introduction to his last book Battling to the End, an essay entitled “On War and Apocalypse.”